maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 file://images/2-a1commit.png

-### Update the commit the current branch points to
+### Update the commit the current branch points at

 Finally, the commit command points the current branch at the new commit object.